Welcome to the Edgcomb Lab, Marine Microbial Ecology

 In the Edgcomb laboratory, we study interactions between Bacteria, Archaea, and microbial eukaryotes in oxygen-depleted and anoxic marine water columns and sediments.
 We also investigate the diversity and evolution of protists, and their distribution and community structure, particularly in marine micro-oxic and anoxic/sulfidic environments.
-We also investigate the relationships between these populations and the biochemical transformations they mediate in the environment using a variety of methods, including DNA- and RNA-based molecular approaches, functional genomics, culturing, and microscopy.
+Of particular interest are the relationships between these populations and the biochemical transformations they mediate in the environment.
+These are investigated using a variety of methods, including DNA- and RNA-based molecular approaches, functional genomics, culturing, and microscopy.

-Our study sites include hypersaline anoxic basins in the Eastern Mediterranean Sea, anoxic water columns and sediments in the Cariaco Basin, Venezuela, Santa Barbara Basin, CA, the Eastern North Tropical Pacific oxygen minimum zone, Saanich Inlet, Vancouver BC, Guaymas Basin, Mexico, Delaware Bay and other points along the Atlantic coast of the USA, including sediments under shellfish aquaculture sites around Cape Cod.
-In addition, we are investigating eukaryotic life in marine subsurface core samples from around the world, and the role that microbial eukaryotes play in biodegradation of hydrocarbons in marine sediments.
-Current research includes investigations of microbial life in lower oceanic crust samples.
+Our study sites have included hypersaline anoxic basins in the Eastern Mediterranean Sea, anoxic water columns and sediments in the Cariaco Basin, Venezuela, Santa Barbara Basin, CA, the Eastern North Tropical Pacific oxygen minimum zone, Saanich Inlet, Vancouver BC, Guaymas Basin, Mexico, Delaware Bay and other points along the Atlantic coast of the USA, including sediments under shellfish aquaculture sites around Cape Cod.
+In addition, we study microbial life in marine subsurface core samples from around the world, and the role that microbial eukaryotes play in biodegradation of hydrocarbons in marine sediments.
+Current research includes investigations of microbial activities in lower oceanic crust samples.
 In many marine environments we observe intriguing symbioses between protists and bacteria and archaea.
 These symbioses may have significant implications for marine biogeochemical cycles.
-We are involved in studies of protist-prokaryote symbioses as well as development of new approaches for querying these symbioses at the single-cell level using Raman-AFM.
+We study protist-prokaryote symbioses and we are working to develop new approaches for querying these symbioses at the single-cell level using Raman-AFM.
 Expanding our knowledge of the roles protists play in the ocean hinges on development of new genetic tools for model marine protists.
 We are engaged in efforts to develop new transformation and gene editing tools for a marine protist, Bodo saltans as well as anaerobic ciliates.